Illuminating the Bragg intersections as roots of Dirac nodal lines and high-order van Hove singularities: Examples

 Finally, we attempt to reproduce the band features found above using the nearly uniform electron model [Eq.~(\ref{eq:nearly-uniform})] on the BCC lattice.
 Through an only preliminary search, we found a set of potential components $\{\tilde{V}(|{\bf G}|\!\!=\!\!\sqrt{2}),\tilde{V}(|{\bf G}|\!\!=\!\!
 2), \tilde{V}(|{\bf G}|\!\!=\!\!\sqrt{6})\}=(2\pi/a)^2\{-0.02, -0.05, 0.06\}$ that reproduced the crossing and anticrossing features with surprising accuracy as shown in Fig.~\ref{fig:bands_NF_BCC}(d).
-Subtle misordering of the degenerate bands was found at $\Gamma$, though the electronic states around which is not responsible for the DOS peak~\cite{Akashi2020}.
-We were also successful in reproducing the abovementioned planar dependences of the first-principles band by the model [Figs.~\ref{fig:band-heat}(b) and \ref{fig:band-heat-planes}(c)], as well as the peaked DOS [Fig.~\ref{fig:bands_NF_BCC}(d)].
+We were also successful in reproducing the abovementioned planar dependences of the first-principles extended saddles by the model [Figs.~\ref{fig:band-heat}(b) and \ref{fig:band-heat-planes}(c)], as well as the peaked DOS [Fig.~\ref{fig:bands_NF_BCC}(d)].
 To our close analysis the band features concerned are formed by six plane-wave branches per intersection as depicted in Fig.~\ref{fig:band-heat-planes}(a).
+The companion nodal loops are also reproduced as well [Fig.~\ref{fig:DNL-sum}(e)]